XomoBT-Scripts/Xomo-Car-Handling-Failure/README.md

-# Xomo-Car-Handling-Failure
-This script is made for those pepole who think that there cars break after a unrealistic amount of time and crashes!
-And thats why i made it to.
+This is a very simple script that makes your car break down easyer!

+Please dont Reupload
+Your free to edit!
+If you need help Contact me in my discord and i will try to help you!